 The firmware version can now be seen under the “Details” tab and “Hardware Ids” as pictured below, highlighted in blue on the bottom right.

 Note the “REV” details listed after the VID and PID are the version numbers to check in the “Latest Firmware Versions by chip set” section below.

-To launch Apple’s system profile, from the top right of your screen click the Apple Logo, choose “About This Mac” and click “More Info” on the screen that pops up.
-Another screen will appear: click the button here for “System Report.”
-Once system report is loaded, click on “USB” at the bottom of the “Hardware” section, and then find your USB hub.
+To launch Apple’s system profile, from the left your menu bar, click the Apple Logo, hold down the alt/option key, and click “System Information.”
 Different models of hub will display differently, however you’ll know you found the right device when you find one with the following details: in the lower right hand section of the next 2 images:

 Note the OS X System profile entries for hub firmware version (both old version 8564 and new version 8571 are pictured below, two hubs were connected)

 Mapping USB VID, PID, and REV to your chip and firmware version

 VIA does not set USB REV to be consistently mapped to the firmware version, but you can map them like this: